EpocSquadron/Laxative/README.md

 ## Installation

-Simply copy lax to it's own directory inside your project.
+Simply copy lax to it's own directory inside the root of your project.
 Laxative will save and load databases from that directory.
+Configuration for each environment will either be inherited from your ee-master-config configuration, or from .conf files in it's own directory matching the syntax of template.conf.